 Instructions

-- Wash Mutton pieces thoroughly and pat dry those.
+- Wash the Mutton pieces thoroughly and pat dry them.

 - Make a paste of two onions and finely chop the rest.

 - Now, marinate Mutton pieces with Grated Raw Papaya, 1 teaspoon each of Turmeric Powder, Cumin Powder, Coriander Powder, and Garam Masala Powder, 1 Tbsp.
 Mustard oil, a little salt, ½ Tsp.
-Sugar and also 1 Tsp. each of ginger and Garlic Paste and Onion paste.
+Sugar and 1 Tsp. each of the ginger garlic Paste and Onion paste.

 - Add half of the curd as well.

-- Mix everything and give the marinated mutton rest for around 6-8 hours.
+- Mix everything and give the marinated mutton time to rest for around 6-8 hours.

-- Take rest of the Mustard oil in a deep bottom pan and heat the oil sufficiently.
+- Take the rest of the Mustard oil in a deep-bottom pan and heat the oil sufficiently.

-- Temper the oil with Bay leaves, Dry Red Chillies, and Hing and then add 1 Tbsp. of sugar and cook until the sugar dissolves and caramelized.
+- Temper the oil with Bay leaves, Dry Red Chillies, and Hing, and then add 1 Tbsp. of sugar and cook until the sugar dissolves and caramelizes.

-- Now add chopped onion and cook until the onion turns brownish in color.
+- Now add chopped onion and cook until the onion turns brownish.

 - Now add curd and mix thoroughly.